Yay, a new round-up of super awesome activities for boys.

 Make a Catapult

-One of the ultimate unplugged play choices is catapults.
+One of the ultimate unplugged activities for boys choices is to build a catapult.
 They learn a ton from putting them together and shooting stuff through the air is always a big hit!
+Right?!

 Choose from 10 Incredible Catapults from the very small to one that can throw a pumpkin!